The Icelandic horse – the key to Icelandic nature, culture and history

 The horses that were brought to Iceland by the settlers had all these gaits.
-On old greek vases can be found pictures of tölting horses, for example.
+On old greek vases pictures of tölting horses can be found, for example.
 The tölt and the pace disappeared when people started to breed horses for example for the army.
-The army needed horses which the not very experienced soldiers could learn to ride very fast, horses which all the moved the same way (same gait, same speed).
-For this reason a three gaited horse better.
+The army needed horses which the not very experienced soldiers could learn to ride very fast, horses which all moved the same way (same gait, same speed).
+For this reason a three gaited horse was better.
 Also, with the extended use of horse pulled carriages for travelling, the need for a soft and comfortable riding gait decreased.

-The pace is a two-gaited gait (in slow-motion you can see a slight change to fourbeat) with a flying moment in every second step.
+The pace is a two-beated gait (in slow-motion you can see a slight change to four-beat) with a flying moment in every second step.
 It is very fast and very comfortable.
-This gait is unique for the icelandic horse and is only use it for short , straight distances on even ground.
+This gait is unique for the Icelandic horse and is only used for short, straight distances on even ground.

 The other gaits walk, trot and canter are the same as for other horses but they get influenced by the horse´s individual gait distribution.

-The icelandic horses height ranges between 128 cm and 148 cm stick.
-It is thought an insult on Iceland to call it a pony, and all over the world they are called Icelandic horses.
-Many riders returned from their first ride on an Icelandic “pony” saying “This is truly a Horse”, such is the feeling of power and personality glows from the horse.
+The Icelandic horses height ranges between 128 cm and 148 cm on stick.
+It is thought as an insult on Iceland to call it a pony, and all over the world they are called Icelandic horses.
+Many riders returned from their first ride on an Icelandic “pony” saying “This is truly a Horse”, such is the feeling of power and personality glowing from the horse.